2016 Coastal Cleanup draws more than 1,500 volunteers, gathers 6 tons of trash

 DNREC organizes the annual cleanup with co-sponsors including: the Ocean Conservancy; Edgewell Personal Care/Playtex Manufacturing Inc., which donates gloves; and Waste Management, which hauls trash and recyclables collected by volunteers.

 Delaware’s next Coastal Cleanup is set for Saturday, Sept.
 16, 2017.
 Registration will be posted on this web page next July.
 To learn more about the coastal cleanup, please watch DNREC's YouTube Channel video Introduction to Delaware's Coastal Cleanup video.
 For more information on the Delaware Coastal Cleanup, please email coordinator Joanna Wilson or phone 302-739-9902.

-For 2015, the Cleanup’s successful recycling program will continue.
+For 2016, the Cleanup’s recycling program will continue.
 Volunteers will be given black trash bags plus a second color for recyclables.
 The bags will then be placed in separate piles at each sites' designated trash pickup location.